Sourdough Pumpkin Scones

 To bring it all together, the pumpkin scones are topped with a simple pumpkin cinnamon glaze.
 They’re excellent served with your morning cup of coffee (maybe a pumpkin spice latte?) or tea, or as a cozy fall afternoon pick-me-up snack.

-This recipe post walks through many tips to ensure you get the best sourdough scones that rise tall in the oven with many flaky layers.
-I also include a note on how to make a copycat version of the Starbucks pumpkin scones!
+This recipe post provides numerous tips to ensure you achieve the best sourdough scones that rise tall in the oven, with many flaky layers.

 Sourdough pumpkin scones with a pumpkin galze on a wire rack